hrennau/greenfox/declarative-amsterdam-2020/install/README.INSTALL.txt

 | TargetCount ........... |    0 |      1 |
 -------------------------------------------

+(c) Recommended: add the "bin" folder of the Greenfox installation to the PATH variable.
+    Afterward, you can call Greenfox without path.
+Example: gfox.bat /tt/greenfox/declarative-amsterdam-2020/schema/air01.gfox.xml

 (3) Install Foxpath (optional)
 ==============================
 # Installation of Standalone Foxpath is optional - as Foxpath is integrated into Greenfox